 Many foreigners think that once they get their residency application rejected, the world ends and they have lost all chances to obtain residency in Spain.
 But nothing could be further from the truth.
 They still have 3 different options or steps to finally be granted their residency card, the 3 available immigration appeals.
+Thus, in this article you will discover (in detail) each of these types of appeals: the general appeal (“recurso de alzada”), the appeal for reconsideration (“recurso de reposición”), and the contentious-administrative appeal (“recurso contencioso-administrativo”).
+We will understand their main differences among them, when it is necessary to file one or the other, the deadlines and response times, and extra advice that will be very useful for the successful filing of your immigration appeal against a rejected residency application.

-An immigration appeal is a request made in the form of a formal written document by which we express to the immigration office (or the any other competent institution as we will now see), the disagreement with the rejection of our residency application, requesting that it be reconsidered.
+An immigration appeal is a request made in the form of a formal written document by which we express to the immigration office (or any other competent institution as we will now see), the disagreement with the rejection of our residency application, requesting that it be reconsidered.

 That is to say, we request that our file gets re-evaluated since we consider that we do actually meet all the requirements or that there has been a mistake.
+That is why it will be key in this process to properly allege the reasons why we consider that we should receive a favorable response.

+Generally speaking, there are two types of appeals available to fight against a negative decision.
 Depending on the institution to which you submit your appeal, we find the following two main groups:

 - Administrative appeals, if they go directly to the Immigration Office (the Administration), which is the one who has resolved your residency application (initial or renewal) through a rejection.